-- Artistic License - History: Inevitable, of course.
-Of particular note is the film's depiction of the Croke Park massacre on Bloody Sunday 1920 (there have been several Bloody Sundays in Ireland), and the death of Harry Boland, and the idea that De Valera was behind the assassination of Collins.
+- Artistic License History: Inevitable, of course.
+Of particular note is the film's depiction of the Croke Park massacre on Bloody Sunday 1920 (there have been several Bloody Sundays in Ireland), the death of Harry Boland, and the idea that De Valera was behind the assassination of Collins.

-- Combat Pragmatist - The IRA.
+- Combat Pragmatist: The IRA.
 Use of an Improvised Weapon?
 Check.
 Creeping up and assassinating officials?
 Check.
 Car bombs?
 Check.
-Collins himself pioneered this "urban guerrilla warfare" which was taken up by movements from Israel to China.
+Collins himself pioneered this "urban guerrilla warfare" which was taken up by movements from Israel to China from the 1930s onward.

 - Deadpan Snarker: Collins big time, Broy and Bollard to lesser extents.

 - Fake-Out Make-Out: Collins does this to Kitty at a train station after some British soldiers ask to see her papers ("Can a man not say goodbye to his wife in peace?").
 Kitty is rather unimpressed, accusing him of "taking liberties".

 - A Father to His Men: Collins, who takes Crazy-Prepared measures to keep his men alive during Bloody Sunday and is almost tearful when he realizes that Broy has been arrested and is most likely doomed.

-- Firing Squad - What the leaders of the Easter Rising get to face, including Connolly, who was near death from wounds sustained in the fighting anyway.
-De Valera doesn't since he was born in America, and the British government can't risk alienating the US as an ally in World War One.
+- Firing Squad: What the leaders of the Easter Rising get to face, including Connolly, who was near death from wounds sustained in the fighting anyway.
+De Valera doesn't since he was born in America, and the British government can't risk alienating the US as an ally in World War I.

-- Great Escape - A minor one based on Real Life allowing De Valera to escape by using a wax mold of the prison key from Lincoln Gaol in London (now HMP Lincoln).
+- Great Escape: A minor one based on Real Life allowing De Valera to escape by using a wax mold of the prison key from Lincoln Gaol in Lincoln, England (now HMP Lincoln).

-- In part, this is due to poor communication; many interpret the film as falsely suggesting that de Valera was responsible for the assassination of Michael Collins, which was never the director's intent.
+- In part, this is due to poor communication; many interpret the film as falsely suggesting that De Valera was responsible for the assassination of Michael Collins, which was never the director's intent.
 In fact it showed De Valera being not at all aware of the plan to assassinate Collins-rather, extremely upset by the divide which occurred between them.
 Collins' assassin even seems to take advantage of his being too distraught to give a reply so he can organize an ambush.

-- More Dakka - Collins tells his IRA subordinates to account for every bullet they use when engaging RIC officers.
+- Collins tells his IRA subordinates to account for every bullet they use when engaging RIC officers.
 So an aversion.
-Collins was actually Finance Minister in the underground Sinn Fein government of Ireland at the time, and had been an accountant with the Royal Mail before, giving him a head for those matters.
+Collins was actually Finance Minister in the underground Sinn Féin government of Ireland at the time, and had been an accountant with the Royal Mail before, giving him a head for those matters.